Sustainable Development and Wild Nature Conservation in NICARAGUA

 patterns in the region.
 Photo Jeffrey McCrary.

 Scientific SCUBA diving in Laguna de Apoyo.
-The Gaia Program can provide logistical and scientific support for studies of ecosystems such as
+GAIA can provide logistical and scientific support for studies of ecosystems such as

 freshwater lakes and rivers, and tropical forests.
 We arrange, coordinate, and support internships and scientific partnerships throughout Nicaragua.